bpineau/aws-iam-mfa/README.md

 ```

 `aws-vault` saves us all this tedious work, and more importantly does not require
-us to write our keys in ~/.aws/config or to write them in shell's environment
+us to write our keys in ~/.aws/config or in shell's environment
-(which may end up in shell's history, or be collected by a keylogger).
+(which may end up in shell's history, or collected by a keylogger).

 Usage with aws-vault
 ====================

 Using [aws-vault](https://github.com/99designs/aws-vault) is not requiered,
-but that's a good way to improve user's access keys safety.
+but that's a good way to improve user's AWS keys safety.

 aws-vault will store the access/secret key encrypted in the MacOs Keychain,
 Linux' Kwallet, gnome-keyring, or an encrypted file.